lardawge/carrierwave_backgrounder/README.md

 [![Build Status](https://app.travis-ci.com/lardawge/carrierwave_backgrounder.svg?branch=master)](https://app.travis-ci.com/lardawge/carrierwave_backgrounder)
 [![Code Climate](https://codeclimate.com/github/lardawge/carrierwave_backgrounder.png)](https://codeclimate.com/github/lardawge/carrierwave_backgrounder)

+NOTICE: Version 1.0.0 contains breaking changes if you are coming from an earlier version.
+The most notible change is the removal of queue backend options other than active_job and sidekiq.
+If you are using other backends, switch over to active_job which should support your preference.
+If you are using Sidekiq, there is nothing to change.

 I am a fan of CarrierWave.
 That being said, I don't like tying up requests waiting for images to process.

 This gem addresses that by offloading processing or storaging/processing to a background task.